julianlam/feps/fep/8c13/fep-8c13.md

 ### Context Object

-The `context` property of an ActivityPub object **MUST** be an IRI identifying a dereferenceable Context Object: an authorized `GET` returns an ActivityPub representation, while unauthorized requests **MAY** receive 401/403 under the access control below.
+The `contextHistory` property of an ActivityPub object **MUST** be an IRI identifying a dereferenceable Context Object (the thread's *collection of activities*): an authorized `GET` returns an ActivityPub representation, while unauthorized requests **MAY** receive 401/403 under the access control below.
+The ordinary `context` property separately identifies the [FEP-f228] *collection of posts* (see [Posts Collection](#posts-collection-fep-f228)); it is not the Context Object.

-The `context` property **MUST** be treated as a first-class payload reference, not an opaque identifier.
+The `contextHistory` property **MUST** be treated as a first-class payload reference, not an opaque identifier.
 The Context Authority **MUST** resolve it to obtain authoritative metadata about the thread; other servers **SHOULD** resolve it when they need backfill or authorization decisions.

 The Context Object is authoritative for **thread history indexing and backfill discovery** only. **Authorization** ("who may receive content") is defined separately by the root object's current `to`/`cc` (the Thread Policy) plus local